amethyst/amethyst/book/src/concepts/component.md

 ## Storages?

-`Component`s, in contrast with popular belief, should not be stored directly inside of a `Entity`.
+`Component`s, in contrast with popular belief, should not be stored directly inside of an `Entity`.

 They are instead stored in different types of `Storage`, which all have different performance strategies.